The 30 Principles for Agentic Engineering — Part 4: Governance and Safety

 Principle 23 — Quarterly AppSec re-review of marketplace

-Why it matters.
-Pinning a SHA stops unmanaged drift but doesn't make the skill safe forever.
-A pinned skill with a dependency CVE that lands six months after you adopted it is the same problem npm has lived with for a decade.
+A pinned skill with a dependency CVE that lands six months after adoption is the same problem npm has lived with for a decade.
 The fix is cadence: scan quarterly, re-vet quarterly, re-pin only after the rescan passes.
-That cadence is also the easiest piece of compliance evidence to produce when an auditor asks for it.

 Principle 24 — Telemetry signals: alert on the right things